 Gyrax nods.
 “I came of age during the Crimson Wars.”
 His face grows still, but I sense deep sadness behind his words.
 “I left my kingship in the hands of a steward, so I could heed Alijyar’s call and seek you out.”

 “I met him in Golden Gate Park.
 He was disguised as a homeless man.”

 Gyrax smiles.
-“There are numerous wizards within your city.
+“There are numerous wizards throughout your city.
 Interplanar travel is hard on their minds.
 Sometimes, it drives them to madness.”

 “Whoa…” I’m taken aback.
 “So all those homeless people…some of them are wizards?”
 I shake my head.
 “That’s cool and sad at the same time.”